matthewmccullough/dotfiles/README.markdown

 > NOTE: Some personal configuration of Matthew's will remain after setup.
 These dotfiles are intended for your inspiration, forking, and for you to tweak to your specific needs.

+# Non-automated, non-captured config

+Reminder-to-self: Some additional personalization lives in the `~/.config/` directory.
+Specifically, the `~/.config/gh/config.yml` file for [`gh`](https://cli.github.com).
+It is not yet in scope for capture or copy, but some uers have [shared their configuration in a Gist](https://gist.github.com/vilmibm/a1b9a405ac0d5153c614c9c646e37d13).

 # Contributions
 Contributions are always welcome in the form of pull requests with explanatory comments.